 ASC008 BODY MANIPULATIONS AND DRAINAGE

-3 credits (90 hours)

-In this cours e, students will learn t to perform a relaxation massage using technic ques taught to massa ge therapists.
-The massage

-techniques taught are gliding, kneading, friction, vibration, and tapping.
+In this course, students will learn to perform a relaxation massage using techniques taught to massage therapists.
+The massage techniques taught are gliding, kneading, friction, vibration, and tapping.
 They will be able to perform a relaxing massage professionally and identify several contraindications for performing it.